aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 - Make sure the correct paths to your submission and test data are set in the notebook.
 - Run all cells to compute your evaluation metrics.

-Alternatively, if you're running it as a script, ensure you have the necessary parameters (e.g., paths to your files) and execute:
+Alternatively, if you're running it as a script, ensure you have the necessary parameters (e.g., paths to your files).

 ## 5. Review Evaluation Results